open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 streamlining deployment processes.

 When a `ResourceGraphDefinition` is applied to a Kubernetes cluster, the kro controller validates its specifications.
-Upon validation, kro dynamically generates a new Custom Resource Definition (CRD) and registers it with the Kubernetes API server, effectively extending the Kubernetes API to include the new resource type.
+Upon validation, kro dynamically generates a new Custom Resource Definition and registers it with the Kubernetes API server, effectively extending the Kubernetes API to include the new resource type.
 Kro then deploys a dedicated controller tailored to manage instances of the newly created CRD.
 This microcontroller is responsible for overseeing the lifecycle of the resources defined within the `ResourceGraphDefinition`.